Updated: November 27, 2024

 - Relaxed pace of life: Lisbon is known for its laid-back and relaxed lifestyle.
 Residents and visitors alike appreciate the leisurely pace of life, where people take the time to enjoy a cup of coffee at a local café, stroll through historic neighborhoods, or unwind by the scenic waterfront.

-- Gastronomic delights: The city’s culinary scene is a reflection of its rich history and maritime influences.
+- Gastronomic delights: The city’s culinary scene is a reflection of its rich history and maritime influences, one of the key influences behind Lisbon’s title of Europe’s Best Culinary City Destination for 2024.
 Lisbon is famous for its delicious seafood, pastries like Pastel de Nata, and traditional Portuguese dishes.
 The local markets, such as Mercado da Ribeira, offer a diverse array of fresh produce and regional specialties.

 - Coastal living: Lisbon’s location along the Atlantic coast provides residents with easy access to beautiful beaches.
 The nearby coastal areas, such as Cascais and Estoril, are popular destinations for those seeking sun, sea, and water activities, offering a perfect balance between city life and coastal relaxation.